 - English language proficiency.
 There are eight ways to meet this requirement, found here: International Students - Proof of high school graduation; and - Specific high school course and GPA requirements, which vary by country.
-Contact the Admissions Department for countryspecific entrance requirements.
+Contact the Admissions Department for country-specific entrance requirements.
 Documents Official supporting documentation must be submitted.
-Documents become the property of TWU and cannot be returned.
+Documents become the property of TWU and cannot be returned, as TWU Admissions digitizes the mailed documents and does not retain physical copies.
 English Proficiency Requirement Applicants must possess proficiency in both oral and written academic English.
 Those applicants whose native language is not English are required to demonstrate this proficiency regardless of their academic qualifications.
 TWU accepts official original results from TOEFL, IELTS Academic, CAEL, Cambridge English Qualifications, PTE Academic, and Duolingo English Test.
 These results must be submitted at the time of application.
 Applicants may also complete the academic TWU/ESL program (see Academic ESL Requirements).
 As well, international students must complete WRTG 101 and ENGL 101 in their first year of full-time study at Trinity Western University.
 Additional ways to meet PELP requirements include: